vsolheim/Demo-ModelConverters-Epi-ContentApi/README.md

 ## Demo of custom conversion of IContent for EPiServer ContentDeliveryAPI

 This project shows how the EPiServer ContentDeliveryAPI can be customized to easily add new properties to ContentApiModels before they are sent to the client.
-It is a minimum demo with only the required classes to make it work, plus some converters to show how to use it.
+It is a minimum demo with only the required classes to make it work, plus a few converters to show how to use it.

-I've tested this version briefly and it should work and be good to go as is, but I naturally can't guarantee it is without issues.
+This demo should work and be good to go as is, but I naturally can't guarantee it is without issues.
 If you discover any, please tell me and I'll update the code.

-This code uses the regular ContentDeliveryApi's `IContentModelMapper` to do the initial transformation from IContent to the ContentApiModel, therefore requiring essentially zero maintenance, then adds the possibility to easily add additional properties to the model before it is sent to the client.
-The code scans the assemblies for any file implementing the necessary interface, eliminating the need to register them.
+This code uses the regular ContentDeliveryApi's `IContentModelMapper` to do the initial transformation from IContent to the ContentApiModel, therefore requiring essentially zero maintenance, then adds some code to add additional properties.
+The code scans the assemblies for any file implementing the required interface, eliminating the need to register them.
+Since pages, blocks and media files all implement IContent, you can add properties to all of them.

 ## Requirements
 There are five important pieces.
 I'll describe each file in turn.
 The code itself also contain quite a bit of comments and some code is more expanded than it need be to make it more readable.